diarmuidmcg/diarmuidmcg/README.md

 I am Diarmuid (Deer-mid), an Irish-American from Boston currently studying in Ireland at Trinity College Dublin.

+- 🔭 I'm currently exploring new technologies & new opportunities

+  I am working on JarRing, a Kotlin Multiplatform Mobile App that leverages NFC to make it easier to manage my jars (of coffee, tea, couscous, etc).
+Each jar lid has an NFC sticker -> when tapped the app shows useful information such as how long the product has been there, ingridients, caffeination, etc.
+I am using a MongoDB Atlas database & the Realm SDK to store & update the data as well as handle user authentication.

+  I am looking for remote opportunites starting May 2023 & can be in person in October 2023 (willing to relocate to anywhere but Dublin).

-- 🔭 I’m currently working as a freelance Full-stack Web Developer & App Developer.
+- 🔭 I have worked as a freelance Full-stack Web Developer & App Developer.

-  At the moment, I'm doing Vue.js web work building out new features for Refunk Upcyclying, a Dublin based startup that wants to connect upcyclers (artisans who breathe new life into old furniture) with people with old furniture.
-This project has given me great exposure to the back-end side of things, working directly with TypeScript, TypeORM, & Postgres to name a few.
+  I worked on Vue.js web work & Nest.js backend work building out new features for Refunk Upcyclying, a Dublin based startup that wants to connect upcyclers (artisans who breathe new life into old furniture) with people with old furniture.
+This project has gave me great exposure to the back-end side of things, working directly with TypeScript, TypeORM, & Postgres to name a few.
+It also cemented my front-end Vue.js skills.

-  I'm concurrently building a React client app for Receipt Relay, a Galway based startup that grants small businessess the opportunity to provide e-receipts & provides insights on their customers.
-I'm building the client-facing portal that will be the vehicle for these insights.
+  I concurrently built a React client app for Receipt Relay, a Galway based startup that grants small businessess the opportunity to provide e-receipts & provides insights on their customers.
+I built a client-facing portal for providing insights.

-  I'm also creating a React-native mobile app for Unipeer, another Dublin based startup that aims to create an online community for college societies.
-This project is part of my Trinity College Dublin Software Engineering course & I'm working with 5 other students.
+  I also created a React-native mobile app for Unipeer, another Dublin based startup that aims to create an online community for college societies.
+This project was part of my Trinity College Dublin Software Engineering course & I worked with 5 other students.

 - 🔭 I previously was cofounder & CEO of a startup Fonz Music.